borbrudar/sea2d/README.md

 `cargo r` respectively.
 The client command takes an optional argument, namely the IP address and the port it should try to connect to, separated by a colon, e.g. `cargo r client 127.0.0.1:6000`.
 By running on localhost the default port is 6000.
 Remember to have devel versions of sdl2 and sdl2_image installed on your system or you won't be able to compile the program.
-Arch users: `sudo pacman -S sdl2-compat sdl2_image`, everyone else figure it out :P
+Arch users: `sudo pacman -S sdl2-compat sdl2_image`, windows users unzip the files provided in `windows_dependencies` and copy sdl2 .lib/.dll as well as sdl2_image .lib/.dll to `Cargo.toml` directory, as well as `target/` directory.
+Mac users figure it out :p

 ## General description: